sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Go to Cellular & SIM.
 2. Click on the SIM (next to the signal strength icon) and select **Properties**.
 3. On the Properties page, select **Data roaming options**.

+<a href="" id="connectivity-allowconnecteddevices"></a>**Connectivity/AllowConnectedDevices**
+> [!NOTE]
+> This policy requires reboot to take effect.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows IT Admins the ability to disable the Connected Devices Platform (CDP) component.
+CDP enables discovery and connection to other devices (either proximally with BT/LAN or through the cloud) to support remote message, remote app launch, remote sessions, nearby sharing, and remote app sessions between devices.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   1 (default) - Allow (CDP service available).
+-   0 - Disable (CDP sevice not available).

 <a href="" id="connectivity-allownfc"></a>**Connectivity/AllowNFC**
 > [!NOTE]